21 Jokes in English That Are Funny, Popular and Educational (With Audio)

 A: Only one.
 They don’t like sharing the spotlight.

-Explanation: According to stereotypes, actors are vain and want attention on the stage, thus not wanting to share the spotlight while changing the light bulb.
+Explanation: According to stereotypes, actors are vain and want attention on the stage, so they don’t want to share the (spot)light while changing the light bulb.

 Q: How many Jewish grandmothers does it take to change a light bulb?

-Explanation: According to stereotypes, Jewish grandmothers are martyrs, and because of this, they don’t want to be fussed over, so they’ll happily just sit in the dark room over changing the light bulb.
+Explanation: According to stereotypes, Jewish grandmothers are martyrs, and because of this, they don’t want to be fussed over, so they will happily sit in a dark room instead of changing the light bulb.

 Knock knock jokes